intelligent-username/Gradient-Descent/README.md

 Today, we will be discussing Gradient Descent.
 Imagine we are trying to optimize some [**loss**](https://github.com/intelligent-username/Loss-Functions) function for a given set of data.
 Now, this can be done deterministically in a 'perfect' way in cases where a trivial analytical solution exists (for example, in the cases of [**linear regression**](https://github.com/intelligent-username/Linear-Regression) or even [**simple polynomial**](https://github.com/intelligent-username/Polynomial-Regression) regression).
 However, this has a few issues.

-Firstly, in polynomial regression, if we try to fit the graph with an extremly high degree polynomial, we will get near-perfect accuracy on the training data, but the produced model will collapse under slight deviations in new or unseen data.
+Firstly, in polynomial regression, if we try to fit the graph with an extremely high degree polynomial, we will get near-perfect accuracy on the training data, but the produced model will collapse under slight deviations in new or unseen data.
 This is called overfitting.
 To prevent this, we use regularization techniques, which are more easily applied in the context of gradient descent.

 Next, there may not *be* a straight-forward analytic solution.
 If the loss surface is high-dimensional and not convex, or if the loss surface isn't differentiable *everywhere*, there won't be a simple `.solve()` function that can find a solution.
 Gradient descent, which is inspired by Newton's method, can instead iteratively approximate a decent solution.